Mainelli – Coat of Arms Description

 The Escutcheon’s two five-lobed cinquefoils signify the Italian family name ‘main’ (hand) ‘elli’, as ‘nimble-fingered’.
 Cinquefoils are ‘celtic’ or ‘pretzel’ knots, indicating Michael’s Irish and German ancestors, and German wife, Elisabeth.
 The resulting ‘star’ reflects the USA and Gresham College.
 Five tao symbols with plus & nought yin & yang symbolize philosophy and computation.

 The central analemma traces the ‘equation of time’ used to determine the position of the sun, representing Michael’s digital cartography successes.
-Rendered as a mobius strip, the analemma’s cyclic infinity mirrors Michael’s Long Finance movement.
+Rendered as a mobius strip approximating a lemniscate, the analemma’s cyclic infinity mirrors Michael’s Long Finance movement (it also forms a lucky ‘ba’).
 Three arrows represent work in science & defence, stochastics & statistics, and accountancy & finance; his three children; and three lifelong themes of ‘tempus fugit’ (time flies, ‘like an arrow’), ‘sumus unus’ (we are one), and ‘carpe diem’ (seize the day).

-The Crest features a ‘puffin on pipes’ standing on a ‘chancing the impossible’ loaded wooden die balancing a World Traders’ money bag sealed with a love knot.
+The Crest features a ‘puffin on pipes’ standing on a ‘chancing the impossible’ loaded wooden die (think how one can see a five and a two on the die) balancing a World Traders’ money bag sealed with a love knot.
 The Irish pipebag sports a compass rose doubling as a ship’s wheel for his wife’s wheelwright family.
 As well as sailing and woodcarving, the family loves air, land, and sea travel, particularly in northern climes; the puffin does all three.

-The Badge comprises a feather for writing, the analemma and mobius strip for eternity and time, and the statistical sigma for variance.
+The Badge comprises a feather for writing, the analemma and mobius strip for time and eternity, and the statistical sigma for variance.